 Total Cost: $18,869,000

 Payson Library is the cornerstone of Pepperdine University’s student learning community.
-Built more than 40 years ago, it was one of the last buildings on Pepperdine’s Malibu campus with original building systems, and it required modernization of its physical spaces and infrastructure to remain the “heart of the institution.”
-The recently completed renovation project imagined a 21st-century learning-living environment with a more intuitive and progressive user-friendly educational and social experience, and delivered a destination far exceeding the university community’s expectations and setting the standard for campus space development.
+Built over forty years ago, Payson Library was one of the last buildings on Pepperdine’s Malibu campus with original building systems, and it required modernization of its physical spaces and infrastructure to remain the “heart of the institution.”
+The recently completed renovation project imagined a twenty-first century learning-living environment, with a more intuitive and progressive user- friendly educational and social experience, and delivered a destination far exceeding the expectations of the university community, setting the standard for space development on our campus.

 The crowding out of readers by reading material is said to be one of the most common (and least desirable) characteristics of library space planning.
 More so now than at any other time, it is no longer enough for a library to be simply a book repository.
 Our project reflected this reality.
-Focusing on the foundation of digital research and the transformational trend of library spaces and new student uses, the university updated the library’s interior design to emphasize openness and encourage collaboration.
-To this end, we reduced the number of on-site books by half, removed interior walls and broadened the entryway, utilized glass walls to capture natural light, and created intimate learning environments throughout the vast re-designed space.
+Focusing on the foundation of digital research and the transformational trend of library spaces and new student uses, the University updated the interior design of the library to emphasize openness and encourage collaboration.
+To this end, we reduced the number of on-site books by half, removed interior walls and focused on broadening the entryway, utilized glass walls to capture natural light, and created intimate learning environments throughout the vast re-designed space.

-Among a long list of creative enhancements, the library now includes expanded and varied study areas (soft seating, historic tables, a learning commons, individual study carrels, and triple the number of study rooms—from 8 to 26), powered furniture, upgrades to the special collections and archives spaces, a centralized student academic assistance center, a maker lab, event and classroom spaces, fireplaces, a patio, and a Starbucks store.
+Among a long list of creative enhancements, the library now includes expanded and varied types of study areas (soft seating, historic library tables, a learning commons, individual study carrels, and triple the number of study rooms—from 8 to 26), powered furniture, upgrades to the library’s special collections and archives spaces, a centralized student success center for academic assistance, a maker lab, event and classroom spaces, fireplaces and patio fire pits, and a fully licensed Starbucks store.

 Nice variety of spaces, each evoking a specific “feel.”
 I applaud their planning approach.
 I particularly like the patio and fire pit.